-The use of Pantone colors has grown in the latest few years in Fashion Industry.
+The use of Pantone colors has grown in the latest few years in Fashion Industry, being one of the core fashion forecasting agencies around the world.
 Pantone Colors are referred to as colors introduced by the Pantone Matching System.

 Also known as PMS, Pantone Matching System is a standardized color organization most industries take reference for fashion, products, accessories, and graphic design used in fields of design and production in both physical and digital media.

-Pantone announces Digital Lavender as Pantone Color of the Year 2023, while Very Peri for 2022.
+Pantone announces Viva Magenta Pantone Color of the Year 2023, while Very Peri for 2022.

 Pantone colors were named after the Brand “Pantone” as they developed the first set of colors in 1963.
 Before this, “Yellow Color” was printed digitally, and the rest were printed individually by the brands.
 To the benefit, graphic designers can now pick exact colors and had an idea of how colors will look on paper!